Study: Virus death toll in NYC worse than official tally

 SLOW REOPENING OF UPSTATE

-Several regions of upstate New York that have shown progress in taming the coronavirus outbreak are ready to gradually restart economic activity by the end of the week, Gov. Andrew Cuomo said Monday.
+Several regions of upstate New York that have shown progress in taming the coronavirus outbreak are ready to restart some economic activity by the end of the week, Gov. Andrew Cuomo said Monday.

-Cuomo shut down the entire state March 22 as the New York City area emerged as a global pandemic hot spot, but the outbreak has been less severe in the state’s smaller cities and rural areas.
-He said three upstate regions have met all criteria for opening some business activity after May 15: the Southern Tier, Mohawk Valley and the Finger Lakes.
-Other upstate regions are making and could follow soon after.
+Three upstate regions have met all criteria for opening some businesses Friday: the Southern Tier, Mohawk Valley and the Finger Lakes.
+Other upstate regions are making progress and could follow soon after.

+The loosening of shut-down rules will be gradual.
+Construction and manufacturing, agriculture, forestry and fishing can resume, as well as retail stores, but only with curb-side pickup.
+Customers won't be able to enter shops.

+Additionally, landscaping and gardening businesses and drive-in theaters can open statewide, the governor said.
+Cuomo said the state also is relaxing restrictions on low-risk outdoor activities such as tennis.

 The reopening regions still need to work out logistics, such as creating regional “control rooms” to monitor the effects of the reopening.

-“This is the next big step in this historic journey,” the Democratic governor said at his daily briefing.
+“This is the next big step in this historic journey,” Cuomo, a Democrat, said at his daily briefing.

-New York's first tentative steps toward reopening follow other states that have already relaxed restrictions.
+The virus killed 161 people in New York on Sunday, he said, its lowest total since close to the start of the crisis in mid-March.

+Cuomo shut down most workplaces and barred people from gathering in groups of any size starting March 22 as New York emerged as a global pandemic hot spot.

-Cuomo last week said regions of the state could phase in reopening if they met seven conditions.
-COVID-19-related deaths and hospitalizations need to trend down and there must be enough hospital beds to meet a surge.
-Counties also have to beef up testing and contact tracing.
-And businesses will need to take steps to protect workers.
+Cuomo last week said parts of the state could phase in reopening if they met seven conditions related to hospitalization trends and capacity to test and trace people who might have the virus.

-The economic reopening will happen in four phases.
-The first businesses that can open will include construction, manufacturing and retail with curb-side pickup.

-Additionally, landscaping and gardening businesses and drive-in theaters can open statewide, the governor said.

 CONTACT TRACERS

-New York is poised to launch its training plan for the huge corps of disease detectives it plans to deploy to track people who might have been exposed to the coronavirus.
+New York is poised to launch its training plan for the huge corps of disease detectives it plans to deploy to track people who might have been exposed to the virus.

-The effort, seen as a key to keeping the outbreak from flaring again once it is under control, is likely to involve hiring several thousand people who have no background in public health.
+The effort, seen as a key to keeping the outbreak from flaring again, will likely involve hiring several thousand people who have no background in public health.

-And since getting huge groups of people together in one place for a contact-tracing boot camp is impossible, the training will be done through a 5- to 6-hour online course launching Monday.
+And since getting huge groups of people together in one place for a contact-tracing boot camp is impossible, the training will be done through a five- to six-hour online course launching Monday.

 “There's all this discussion about using technology in some way.
 But fundamentally, this is a pretty human activity," said Josh Sharfstein of the Johns Hopkins Bloomberg School of Public Health, which developed the course with Bloomberg Philanthropies, the charitable foundation of former New York City Mayor Michael Bloomberg.

-When someone becomes newly infected with the virus, the tracers will be tasked with figuring out everyone who might have had contact with that person, reaching out to them, and advising them how to quarantine themselves until they know for certain they aren't sick, too.
+When someone becomes newly infected with the virus, tracers will be tasked with figuring out everyone who might have had contact with that person, reaching out to them, and advising them how to quarantine.

-The video training includes having actors portray how the tracing interviews, mostly conducted by phone or video chat, are supposed to go.

-Sharfstein said the training, to be offered on the Coursera website, will be available to anyone, not just those seeking to become contact tracers, the developers said.

 Bloomberg is putting up $10.5 million through his foundation to help the state roll out its tracing plan.